 - Cryptocurrencies exist as digital ledgers built on blockchain technology.

-- Blockchains keep permanent and uneditable records of ownership for each cryptocurrency.
+- Blockchains keep permanent and immutable records of ownership for each coin or token.

 - Ownership of crypto means having the permission to send a specific amount of it to someone else.

-- Anyone with an internet connection and a smartphone or computer can participate.
+- Anyone with an internet connection and a smartphone / computer can participate.

 - Blockchains are publicly visible (with the exception of centralized or privacy-focussed blockchains).

-What exactly happens when Bitcoin is sent from one person to another?
+What actually happens when Bitcoin is sent from one person to another?

-First of all, this is not going to be a detailed technical breakdown.
-It’s important to look at things conceptually and to understand that Bitcoin transactions involve some very unique attributes that make them secure and trustworthy.
+As a result, Bitcoin transactions involve some very unique attributes that make them secure and trustworthy.

 This all sounds great and wonderful, but a lot of new people get scared of messing it up.

-Is all of this control and all of this freedom a gigantic and incalculable risk?
+Is all of this a gigantic and incalculable risk?

-Next we’ll help you put it into perspective.
+Up next we’ll help you put things into perspective.